teamleaderleo/scrapbook/README.md

 ## Overview

 This project is a scrapbook-style project management app.
 It aims to provide an intuitive and visually appealing way to manage projects.
 The backend is nice, but I'm working on the UI right now.
-Setzen is German for "set" or "put."
-It's like putting all your thoughts into neat, retrievable places.
-I also liked how there was "zen" in the word.
-This is still an MVP, so most of the time was spent thinking about the rationale behind doing anything.

 ## Live Demo

-Check out the deployed application: [https://setzen.vercel.app/](https://setzen.vercel.app/)
+Check out the deployed application: [https://stensibly.com/](https://stensibly.com/)

 ## Schema
 <img src="https://github.com/user-attachments/assets/51b2ccab-2821-46e0-aec1-93152fecd4b1" width="60%">